Smoking vs Grilling: The Heat Is On—But Which Method Is Right for Your BBQ?

-One of the most common questions we hear at DDR BBQ Supply is, “What’s the difference between smoking and grilling?”
-While both methods involve cooking with fire, they serve completely different purposes.
-Whether you’re chasing low-and-slow perfection or a quick seared steak, knowing when to smoke and when to grill can make or break your BBQ experience.
+Smoking vs grilling is one of the biggest questions we get at DDR BBQ Supply.
+Both methods use fire and heat, but they serve completely different purposes.
+Whether you’re chasing low-and-slow perfection or a quick seared steak, knowing when to smoke and when to grill can make or break your BBQ.
 In this guide, we break it all down—time, temperature, flavor, tools, and more—so you can cook with confidence.

 Smoking vs Grilling: Definitions